 A look at how high and low volatility affects day trading in the EURUSD, how to determine current volatility, and how current volatility compares to historic averages.
 The article looks at overall volatility, volatility by hours of the day, and volatility by day of the week.

-The 10-week average for daily movement (high minus low) in the EURUSD is 106 pips.
+The 10-week average for daily movement (high minus low) in the EURUSD is 74 pips.
 That’s the average daily range for the most heavily traded currency pair in the world.
-The 5-week average is 87, and the 3-week average is 78 pips.
-This shows that volatility/movement is dropping.
+The 5-week average is 72, and the 3-week average is 73 pips.
+Overall, daily average movement is quite stable currently.

 Over the last 5 years, the daily average range has spent most of its time above 70 pips, and has even spent some time above 110 pips.
 But 100 pips or greater of daily movement in the EURUSD is actually pretty rare and usually doesn’t last that long.